 Woman of the Year: The Original Ending

-Well, the ending as initially written consisted of Tess stepping in to cover a big prizefight for Sam, who fails to show up to the fight because he’s at language school, trying to learn French and Spanish for Tess.
+As initially written, the ending consisted of Tess stepping in to cover a big prizefight for Sam, who fails to show up to the fight because he’s at language school, trying to learn French and Spanish for Tess.

-Once Tess and Sam realize they’ve each demonstrated their commitment to the marriage by trying to get involved in the other’s interest, Tess apologizes to Sam for not being much a wife, promising that:
+Once Tess and Sam realize they’ve each demonstrated their commitment to the marriage by trying to get involved in the other’s interest, Tess apologizes to Sam for not being much a wife, and promises that:

 “We’ll move out of the apartment, get a little house out of town somewhere.
 I’ll make it a real home, honest.
 I’ll learn how to take care of it…and you.”

 It’s curious that Ring Lardner, Jr., would call such an ending unpopular because it was “too feminist.”

 Nothing about it seems daring or revolutionary.